bbsakura/xk6-gtp/README.md

 # xk6-gtp

-Client extension for interacting with a GTP protocol in your k6 test.
+A client extension for interacting with the GTP protocol in your k6 tests.

-🚧 This project is a WIP... 🚧

 ## Preparation

-Requires packages and tools.
+Required packages and tools:

 - [mise](https://github.com/jdx/mise)

-Install tools required for development.
+Install the tools required for development:

 ```shell=
 make install-dev-pkg